pwilmart/PXD017823_Real-Time-Search/README.md

 There are three different cell lines (HCT116, MCF7, and HEK293) so we can compare the cells for differential expression using [edgeR](https://academic.oup.com/bioinformatics/article/26/1/139/182458) and [Jupyter](https://jupyter.org/) notebooks.
 The cell lines are different from each other.
 The variance is low for cell cultures (around 5% for median CVs).
 That combination means that most proteins are statistically different between cell lines (75-80% of the 7469 proteins).
 The increased sampling for the regular SPS MS3 method had a little lower CVs and had about 4% more differential candidates than the RTS acquisition mode (with protein close-out).
 I don't think any of these testing results are quite Nature/Science/Cell magazine quality.

 Since the same samples were run in both experiments, we can create a mock reference channel and match the data between acquisition methods.
-The `Schweppe_RTS_by-method` helps to show that the actual reporter ion data is rather different between the two acquisition modes.
+The `Schweppe_RTS_by-method` shows that the actual reporter ion data is rather different between the two acquisition modes.
+The expression testing between the three cell lines is done in separate notebooks for each acquisition mode.
+Testing is also done on data before and after the IRS method to see if IRS on data with rather different properties would distort the data in some way.
+The pre- and post-IRS data seemed essentially the same in terms of edgeR testing results.

 #### The notebooks have all of the details:

 - **[Schweppe_RTS_by-method](Schweppe_RTS_by-method.ipynb)** - This notebook compares the regular SPS MS3 acquisition method with the new real time search (RTS) acquisition method.
-Note that the RTS acquisition used here also a used protein close-out feature to limit redundant acquisition of peptide from abundant proteins.
+Note that the RTS acquisition used here also used a protein close-out feature to limit redundant acquisition of peptide from abundant proteins.
 - **[PXD017823_RTS_comparisons_IRS](PXD017823_RTS_comparisons_IRS.ipynb)** - This notebook compares cell line expression with edgeR for the RTS data (not the IRS adjusted values).
 - **[PXD017823_Regular_comparisons](PXD017823_Regular_comparisons.ipynb)** - This notebook compares cell line expression with edgeR for the regular SPS MS3 data (not the IRS adjusted values).
 - **[PXD017823_RTS_comparisons_IRS](PXD017823_RTS_comparisons_IRS.ipynb)** - This notebook compares cell line expression with edgeR for the RTS data after IRS was applied.